Master’s Degree in Counseling

 MSED In Clinical Mental Health Counseling

-This program prepares licensed professional counselors to address the clinical needs of children, adolescents, and adults in mental health and community settings.
+This program prepares students for a career as a mental health counselor to address the clinical needs of children, adolescents, and adults.
 Coursework explores:

 - Mental health counseling interventions, with a focus on diversity, advocacy and social justice